December 4, 2017

 They’re super easy to make too.
 Just remove the pit from the date, stuff in some coconut butter and then press to close.
 The cool temperatures on the ski hill will keep the texture solid and enjoyable until last chair.
 If you want to mix things up, try stuffing dates with peanut butter or even tahini.

 Jerky is super lightweight and basically lasts forever, which makes it great to keep handy for when you may need it most.
 Finding a stash of jerky in your pocket at 2:30pm after skipping lunch is a skier’s delight.
-If you’re looking for something a little different, there’s also vegan jerky or bison pemmican with Saskatoon berries.
+If you’re looking for something a little different, there’s also vegan jerky.

 3. Pocket sandwiches